rhlt/tnbc/Model/README.md

-# 4. Implementations of Machine Learning models (TODO: Opschonen)
+# 5. Implementations of Machine Learning models

 ***Prerequisite:** Files with selected features named **patient_genes_[variant].csv** must be generated as described in **[Features](../Features)**.*